rbakker/FancyPipe/sphinx/index.rst

 FancyPipe
 =========
-The FancyPipe Engine is an open source python package for running cpu-intensive data processing pipelines.
+FancyPipe is an open `source <https://github.com/rbakker/FancyPipe>`_ python package for running cpu-intensive data processing pipelines.
 It covers those aspects that would otherwise distract you from your main job: the design of the processing steps.

 FancyPipe takes care of: